Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 “It is not asserted that it has ever been finally settled by this court that the constitutional privilege does not prohibit the arrest and punishment of a member of Congress for the commission of any criminal offense.
 The contention must rest, therefore, upon the assumption that the text of the Constitution so plainly excludes all criminal prosecutions from the privilege which that instrument accords a congressman as to cause the contrary assertion to be frivolous.”

 Until the American people begin to hold their politicians accountable for their meandering ways, we are doomed to live out Lord Christopher Monckton’s eulogy for the United States.
-Lord Monckton was speaking about the UN Climate Change Treaty on Oct.
+Lord Monckton was speaking about the Climate Change Treaty on Oct.
 14, 2009 when he said:

 Enjoy it while it lasts.